-The goal of the TWO!EARS project is to develop an intelligent, active computational model of auditory perception and experience in a multi-modal context.
+The goal of the Two!EARS project is to develop an intelligent, active computational model of auditory perception and experience in a multi-modal context.
 The auditory front-end (AFE) represents the first stage of the system architecture and concerns bottomup auditory signal processing, which transforms binaural signals into multi-dimensional auditory representations.
 The output provided by this AFE consists of several transformed versions of ear signals enriched by perception-based descriptors which form the input to the higher model stages.
 Specific emphasis is given on the modularity of the software framework, making this AFE more than just a collection of models documented in the literature.
 Bottom-up signal processing is implemented as a collection of processor modules, which are instantiated and routed by a manager object.
 A variety of processor modules is provided to compute auditory cues such as ratemaps, interaural time and level differences, interaural coherence, onsets and offsets.
 An object-oriented approach is used throughout, giving benefits of reusability, encapsulation and extensibility.
 This affords great flexibility, and allows modification of bottom-up processing in response to feedback from higher levels of the system during run time.
 Such top-down feedback could, for instance, lead to on-the-fly changes in parameter values of peripheral modules, like the filter bandwidths of the basilar-membrane filters.
 In addition, the object-oriented AFE framework allows direct switching between alternative peripheral filter modules, while keeping all other components unchanged, allowing for a systematic comparison of alternative processors.
 Finally, the AFE framework supports online processing of the two-channel ear signals.

-In the description of work (DOW) for the Two!EARS project, the deliverable D2.2, documenting the auditory software framework, has the nature of a (public) demonstration.
-This deliverable has been realized by making the AFE software package publicly available at https://github.com/TWOEARS/auditory-front-end.
-In addition, the consortium members decided to provide a manual for use of the software both within and beyond the consortium.
-This supplementary document thus serves as a manual to describe the fundamentals of the AFE framework and to help others to make use of its range of capabilities.
-Chapter 2 gives an overview about the framework functionality.
+In the description of work (DOW) for the Two!EARS project, deliverable 2.3, documenting the extended AFE software package, has the nature of a (public) demonstration.
+This deliverable has been realized by making the updated AFE software package publicly available at https://github.com/TWOEARS/auditory-front-end.
+This supplementary document is an updated manual to describe the fundamentals of the current AFE framework and to help others to make use of its range of capabilities.
+Chapter 2 gives an overview about the framework functionality, including the newly incorporated features to realise feedbacks.
 A more technical description of the framework is presented in chapter 3.
 Chapter 4 gives a detailed overview about the auditory representations that are supported by the framework.
+In addition, the update now includes in Chapter 5 detailed step-by-step instructions for the users to develop his/her own AFE processors, followed by a closing overall conclusion in Chapter 6.
 To support the concept of "reproducible research", appendix A comprises a list of all demo files used in the description of the individual modules in Chapter 4.
 These can be freely accessed and allow all users a replication of the examples in their own software environment.